OctopusDeploy/blog/blog/2025-05/design-journey-kubernetes-live-status/index.md

 ![Live status page with sync and health status](live-status-sync-health-status.png)

-## Choosing the object visualisation
+## Choosing the object visualization

 We considered multiple ways to visualize your Kubernetes objects and key information about them.